goblimey/go-ntrip/README.md

 At about 64 km the RTCM data only allows about 2.5m accuracy, which is close to what the rover can achieve without help.

+The base station can send out its observations using Long Range Radio (LoRa) or over the Internet using NTRIP
+(Networked Transmission of RTCM over the Internet Protocol).
+A rover used for surveying typically uses the surveyor's mobile phone to act as an Internet modem.

 Unfortunately, we don't live in ideal conditions.
 Here in the real world we get less accuracy.
 I'm currently trying to figure out how accurate my equipment is, but that's work in progress.

 Accurate GNSS systems are also easier and faster to use than theodolites.
-The UK's mapping authority the Ordnance Survey has been using satellit positioning for many years.
+The UK's mapping authority the Ordnance Survey has been using satellite positioning for many years.
-In the early days the equipment was expensive but now a base and rover communicating via RTCM can cost as little as $2,000 and one base can support many rovers.
+In the early days the equipment was expensive but now a base and rover set can cost less than $1,000 and one base can support many rovers.

 For RTCM correction to work properly, the operator has to figure out the base station's precise position.